 Three is a charm.
 Recently I finished reading Milan Kundera’s masterpiece <The Unbearable Lightness of Being> for the third time.
 The first time I read it I was in middle school.
 By then I understood absolutely nothing.
 I don’t remember if I finished reading, but I remember saying ‘什么玩意乱七八糟的！(WTF was that!)’
 The second time was about seven years ago.
 With a superficial social experience I started to understand a little, and commented, ‘very interesting’.
-And this time, with more understanding of the world, although still superficial, I started to resonant with the author in his thoughts.
+And this time, with more understanding of the world, although still superficial, I started to resonate with the author in his thoughts.

 My interpretation of Milan Kundera’s ‘kitsch’ is an acceptance, a surrender, a worship, and a flatter to humanity.
 There are many traits of humanity, and whichever ideology (political, philosophical, etc.) is based on certain traits of humanity.
 And what separates people to believe in different ideologies is the preference to certain traits over the rest.
 That’s why no matter how different those ideologies are, every single one of them could attract loyal believers.
 For example, one of anarchism’s kitsch is freedom, one of conservatism’s kitsch is unwillingness to change.
 All of them are humanistic, therefore there is no good or bad of an ideology in nature.
 It depends on the audiences, depends on the era.